The k-Robinson-Foulds Dissimilarity Measures for Comparison of Labeled Trees: The -RF k-RF Measure for 1-Labeled Trees

-The above example indicates that the RF measure cannot capture local similarity (and difference) for some 1-labeled trees.
+The above example indicates that the RF cannot capture local similarity (and difference) for 1-labeled trees if they have different labels.
 One popular dissimilarity measure for sets is the Jaccard distance.
 It is obtained by dividing the size of the symmetric difference of two sets by the size of their union.
-Two 1-labeled trees are identical if and only if they have same edges.
-Therefore, we propose to use $\vert E(S)\triangle E(T)\vert$ and its generalization to measure the dissimilarity for 1-labeled trees $S$ and $T$.
+Two 1-labeled trees are identical if and only if they have the same set of edges.
+Therefore, we propose to use $\vert E(S) \bigtriangleup E(T) \vert$ and its generalization to measure the dissimilarity for 1-labeled trees $S$ and $T$.

 Let $k$ be a non-negative integer and let $T$ be a $1$-labeled tree.
-Each edge $e=(u, v)$ induces the following pair of subsets of labels:
+Each edge $e = (u, v)$ induces the following pair of subsets of labels: